Milan Panić

-Milan Panić (Милан Панић, [mǐlan pǎːnit͡ɕ]; born 20 December 1929) is a Serbian-American businessman, humanitarian and former politician.
+Milan Panić (Милан Панић, [mǐlan pǎːnit͡ɕ]; born 20 December 1929) is a Serbian businessman, humanitarian and former politician.
 He served as the Prime Minister of the Federal Republic of Yugoslavia from 1992 to 1993.
-During and after his time as Prime Minister, he campaigned for peace and democracy in the Balkan region.
+During and after his time as prime minister, he campaigned for peace and democracy in the Balkan region.
 He ran for President of Serbia in 1992, ultimately coming in second to Slobodan Milošević in an election marked by allegations of media and vote tampering by the ruling party.
 Panić became Prime Minister of Yugoslavia while an American citizen.
 The legality of retaining US citizenship while accepting this office has been questioned based on a Constitutional prohibition of a US citizen accepting office on behalf of a foreign nation.
 Panić is the first US citizen to occupy a high-level political position in a foreign country since Golda Meir.
 Panić is also the first civilian to serve as Defence Minister in the history of Serbia.

 Outside of his political and humanitarian activities, Panić built a lengthy career in the pharmaceutical and medical industries.
 He grew ICN Pharmaceuticals from a small operation in his garage into a global pharmaceutical corporation listed on the New York Stock Exchange, with over $672 million in annual sales across 90 countries at its peak.
 After retiring from ICN, he spun off an ICN subsidiary and renamed it MP Biomedicals.
 The company is a global producer of life science and diagnostic products, with operations in North America, Asia, Australia, and Europe.
 In October 2015, Panić announced the pending sale of MP Biomedicals to a Chinese chemical company, Valiant Fine Chemicals Co., Ltd.

 Panić pursues philanthropy personally and through his Milan Panić Jr. Foundation, as well as MP Global Enterprises & Associates, LLC.
 As part of his philanthropic efforts, he has sponsored scholarships at the MIT-Harvard Medical School Program and lectured on peacebuilding at George Washington University and University of Southern California.
 He is also a member of the President's cabinet at Chapman University, Vice Chairman and sponsor of the Los Angeles Opera, and frequent sponsor of California cultural institutions and charities.